-Workers in the health care field – especially the medics, emergency room doctors, nurses, CNAs, cleaning staff, and others – face a high risk of contracting the very same illness that literally shut down entire countries and industries.
+Workers in the health care field – especially the medics, emergency room doctors, nurses, CNAs, cleaning staff, and others – face a high risk of contracting the very same illness that shut down entire countries and industries.
 Frontline healthcare workers have become seriously ill, and tragically some have died.

 While this is all well and good, what protections exist for these essential workers, many of whom make low wages and lack health insurance or other protections enjoyed by higher-paid workers?
 If they contract the Coronavirus because of their work, how will they pay for medical treatment, which in some cases can involve hospitalization and expensive procedures?
 Who will pay for their lost wages?

-In North Carolina, in order to receive benefits under the North Carolina Workers’ Compensation Act, a worker who contracted the Coronavirus will have shown that their illness resulted from an “injury by accident” in the course and scope of their employment.
+In North Carolina, to receive benefits under the North Carolina Workers’ Compensation Act, a worker who contracted the Coronavirus will have shown that their illness resulted from an “injury by accident” in the course and scope of their employment.

 It certainly seems obvious to most that healthcare workers such as an emergency room doctor are at greater risk of contracting the Coronavirus from her job.
 She is exposed constantly to infected patients and their bodily fluids.
-She dons protective gear, but still risks contracting the disease, perhaps a stronger strain than most would encounter since her patients are those with severe and potentially life-threatening symptoms.
+She dons protective gear but still risks contracting the disease, perhaps a more potent strain than most would encounter since her patients are those with severe and potentially life-threatening symptoms.

-Agencies such as the North Carolina Industrial Commission will have to make the determination as to what employments put a worker at increased risk of contracting the Coronavirus.
+Agencies such as the North Carolina Industrial Commission will have to determine what employments put a worker at increased risk of contracting the Coronavirus.

-Only time will tell as cases are litigated, and every state, as well as the federal government, has its own system, so what is compensable under each system will no doubt vary.
+Only time will tell as cases are litigated, and every state, as well as the federal government, has its own system, so what is compensable under each system will undoubtedly vary.
 Thus it is conceivable that a distribution center in one state may have a compensable claim and receive benefits, which a person working the same job in a different state will not.

-And except for situations where a worker dies or is hospitalized, or missed significant time from work due to the Coronavirus, many cases will not be litigated because litigation would be prohibitively expensive in light of the potential benefits to be awarded.
-While $1,000 due to bills and lost wages is a significant sum, being forced to obtain expert testimony to prove causation and increased risk in order to win a case (after many months fighting over the claim) is a disincentive to pursue a claim.
+And except for situations where a worker dies or is hospitalized or missed significant time from work due to the Coronavirus, many cases will not be litigated because litigation would be prohibitively expensive in light of the potential benefits to be awarded.
+While $1,000 due to bills and lost wages is a significant sum, being forced to obtain expert testimony to prove causation and increased risk to win a case (after many months fighting over the claim) is a disincentive to pursue a claim.
 So many workers will have to “eat” their losses, some because their employer might intentionally bully them by denying even a valid claim knowing it will place undue hardship on the worker to pursue the claim.

 Worse still, many state legislatures are moving to pass legislation to exempt companies from liability from spreading the Coronavirus through negligent behavior, as well as in some cases, offering employers protection from liability under workers’ compensation laws.
-So in some states, the very laws created long ago to protect workers placed at greater risk of contracting disease such as the Coronavirus due to their jobs are being pushed aside by politicians eager to appease corporations.
-To date, North Carolina has not passed a law exempting workers from pursuing workers’ compensation claims stemming from falling ill with the Coronavirus, though all North Carolina workers should keep a watchful eye on their legislators.
+So in some states, the very laws created long ago to protect workers placed at greater risk of contracting a disease such as the Coronavirus due to their jobs are being pushed aside by politicians eager to appease corporations.
+To date, North Carolina has not passed a law exempting workers from pursuing workers’ compensation claims stemming from falling ill with the Coronavirus.
+However, all North Carolina workers should keep a watchful eye on their legislators.

 Time will tell how North Carolina and other states choose to care for their essential workers who are doing their best to make life as “normal” as it can be in these uncertain times.
 Contact us today.